mozaik-association/mozaik/docs/Contacts Module.md

 - Previous member
     * Renewal of unpais dues
     * Exclusion
-    * innoportune : exlcusion of a member (membership fee)
+    * Innoportune : exlcusion of a member (membership fee)
     * Resignation : member shows disinterest
     * In breacj : disinterest of a former member (membership fee)
 - Commission (Alumni) member
     * Former member who pays dues

 Noted that additional status specific to the needs of each party can be added as needed and through wich the contact will pass.

 ![screenshot 9](img/screen9.png)